Zer-Val/Projet-C-/README.md

 ### 10 - Test your program!

-- Use the test les available on DVL containing the grading main() functions.
+- Use the test files available on DVL containing the grading main() functions.